SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-mockup-your-api/rule.md

 1. Select your API from the API list
 2. Click **Add operation**
 3. Specify the Display name, Name and URL of your operation
+  - **Display name** is a UI friendly display name that shows up in the Operations list
+  - **Name** is the programatic name of the operation that can be referenced programatically in policies

 ![Figure: Adding a new Operation](step3-add-operation.png)